 Social Media Retargeting: The Pros

 If a user was browsing your site but gets distracted, a retargeted ad within their social media feed could be the gentle reminder they need, nudging them to revisit your site and make the purchase.
 Not to mention that “92% of consumers visiting a retailer's website for the first time aren't there to buy,” according to PR Newswire.
 They’re likely on your site to research, watch, listen and eventually buy.
-Thus, retargeting promotes increased return rates.
+Thus, a retargeting ad campaign promotes increased return rates.

 COST EFFECTIVE AND GREAT ROAS

-By integrating retargeting into your marketing plan, you’re spending your money smarter by focusing on already-interested, relevant users that could become potential customers, so you get more bang for your buck and greater ROAS (Return on Ad Spend).
+By integrating retargeting into your social media marketing plan, you’re spending your money smarter by focusing on already-interested, relevant users that could become potential customers, so you get more bang for your buck and greater ROAS (Return on Ad Spend).
 The customers you’re marketing to are much lower down--warmer--in the marketing funnel and much more likely to convert.